Full 2014 Toyota Venza Review

 The 2014 Toyota Venza has a choice of two available engines: a four-cylinder or a V6.
 Both engines come with either front-wheel drive or all-wheel drive.
 A six-speed automatic transmission is standard.
 The LE and XLE trims have the four-cylinder engine as standard with the six-cylinder as an option, while the Limited trim is exclusively equipped with the V6.

 The 2.7-liter four-cylinder engine produces 181 horsepower and 182 pound-feet of torque.
-In Edmunds performance testing, a four-cylinder, front-drive Venza went from a standstill to 60 mph in 9.3 seconds -- a typical time for a midsize crossover with a four-cylinder engine.
+In Edmunds performance testing, a four-cylinder, front-drive Venza went from a standstill to 60 mph in 9.3 seconds -- a typical time for a midsize crossover with a four-cylinder engine, but about 2 seconds slower than a V6 Venza.
 EPA-estimated fuel economy is 23 mpg combined (20 mpg city/26 mpg highway).
 The all-wheel-drive version gets 22 mpg combined (20 city/26 highway).
 These numbers are on the low side when compared with the Subaru Outback or any number of smaller crossovers like the Honda CR-V and Toyota's own RAV4.

 A better choice for most buyers is the 3.5-liter V6 engine, which is rated at 268 hp and 246 lb-ft of torque.
 In Edmunds performance testing, a front-wheel-drive, V6-equipped Venza V6 accelerated from zero to 60 mph in 7.1 seconds, while an AWD Venza V6 did it in 6.9 seconds -- in both cases, quick times for a six-cylinder midsize crossover.
 Fuel economy is almost identical to that of the four-cylinder Venza, with an EPA-estimated 22 mpg combined (19 mpg city/26 mpg highway) on front-drive versions and 21 combined (18 city/25 highway) with AWD.